gatling/gatling/src/sphinx/http/http_check.rst

 Beware that, as an optimization, Gatling doesn't pile up response chunks unless a check is defined on the response body.

-.. _check-response-time:
+.. _http-check-response-time:

 * ``responseTimeInMillis``

 Returns the response time of this request in milliseconds = the time between starting to send the request and finishing to receive the response.

+.. _http-check-latency:

 * ``latencyInMillis``

 Returns the latency of this request in milliseconds = the time between finishing to send the request and starting to receive the response.

+.. _http-check-body-string:

 * ``bodyString``

 Return the full response body.

+.. _http-check-regex:

 * ``regex(expression)``

 Defines a Java regular expression to be applied on any text response body.

-*expression* can be a simple String, an evaluatable String containing expression, or an Expression[String].
+*expression* can be a simple String, a String containing an expression, or an Expression[String].

 It can contain 0 or 1 capture group.